Last updated on 5 Dec, 2022

 By the way, raising the airbed off the floor benefits you in many ways, such as keeping it clean and away from getting any damage, mainly when used on outings.
 Furthermore, the most important benefit is that a raised inflatable bed can offer you a much more snug sleep throughout the night.

 But the question here is, do you really need a bed frame for your air mattress?
-Honestly, you don’t really need a bed frame in case of a double-height air mattress whose height lies between 20-24 inches.
-Plus, it’s not even convenient to do so with a high-profile bed.
-You can simply finish it off by placing a topper with a nice-looking bed sheet.
+Honestly, you don’t really need a bed frame in case of a double-height air mattress whose height lies between 20-24 inches

 On the flip side, If you’re someone whose ultimate goal is to keep the bed clean, away from uneven and cold ground in order to maintain the temperature and protect it from dust and debris, then that can be achieved by other means such as by placing a carpet, rug, foam, bunkie board or plywood under the bed.